emarsden/dash-mpd-cli/README.md

       --add-root-certificate <CERT>
           Add a root certificate (in PEM format) to be used when verifying TLS network connections.

+      --client-identity-certificate <CERT>
+          Client private key and certificate (in PEM format) to be used when authenticating TLS network connections.

       --quality <quality>
           Prefer best quality (and highest bandwidth) representation, or lowest quality.